berkeley-uavs/berkeley-cps-symbiotic-design/README.md

 ```bash
   docker_run.sh bash
 ```
-once inside the docker image you can run any command or script
+once inside the docker image you can run any command or script like:

 ```bash
   pdm run init
 ```

-or
+and

 ```bash
   pdm run custom-design "working/test_quad_abstraction_3"
 ```